 A field log was prepared for each test pit.
-Each log contained information concerning the boring method, samples attempted and recovered, indications of the presence of various materials such as silt, clay, gravel or sand and observations of ground water.
+Each log contained information concerning the sampling method, samples recovered, indications of the presence of various materials such as silt, clay, gravel or sand and observations of ground water.
 It also contained an interpretation of subsurface conditions between samples.
 Therefore, these logs included both factual and interpretive information.